-TPU 95A (thermoplastic polyurethane) is Ultimaker’s semi-flexible material that can be used in a wide variety of engineering projects where performance is more important than aesthetic qualities.
-Although most flexible filaments are usually hard to print, Ultimaker TPU 95A is optimized for easier and faster printing without negatively affecting the layer bonding.
+Ultimaker TPU 95A (thermoplastic polyurethane) is a semi-flexible material that can be used in a wide variety of engineering applications where performance is more important than aesthetic qualities.
+Although most flexible filaments are usually difficult to print, Ultimaker TPU 95A is optimized for easier and faster printing without negatively affecting layer bonding.

-For the most consistent print quality, the print cooling fan speed is set to 35%.
-To ensure this quality is retained throughout the whole print, the print cooling fan speed will increase gradually to 60% for shorter layers.
+For the most consistent print quality, a relatively low print cooling fan speed is used (between 35% and 60%).
+To ensure this quality is retained throughout the whole print, the print cooling fan speed will gradually increase for shorter layers.

 Ultimaker TPU 95A is safe to print when using the recommended temperature settings listed above.
 To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.